Can you believe it? Strawberry season is here.

 In the past, I have always quilted on a small hoop frame and could always quilt "towards" me, so learning to quilt in different directions has been quite an experience.
 Edith just sits and quilts but, every now and then, I have to stand up to stretch and bend in weird contortions to get some part quilted.
 I just say, "Excuse me while I stand on my head."

-When we have quilted as far as we can reach, we "roll" the quilt,
+When we have quilted as far as we can reach, we "roll" the quilt, turning under the part that is finished.

 Here you can see the quilting that we're doing in each of the 12" squares.